Jennifer Leeman

 Spanish in the US; heritage language education; critical, antiracist language teaching; ethnicity, race, and language in censuses; language and social justice

 Jennifer Leeman’s research and teaching focus on the sociopolitics of language, with particular attention to multilingualism, Spanish in the US, and the teaching of Spanish as a heritage language.
 Her work is interdisciplinary and employs the theoretical frameworks and methodological approaches of critical applied linguistics and sociolinguistics while also engaging the fields of education, Latinx studies, language policy, and linguistic anthropology.
+She was founding Director of George Mason's online graduate certificate in Spanish Heritage Language Education, which launched in 2021.

-Leeman's publications have examined the interplay of ideologies of language, race and nation in the US, the racialization of Spanish and Latinxs, census questions on language and ethnoracial identity, multilingual language policy, linguistic landscape, heritage language education, and critical pedagogical approaches to teaching Spanish.
-She was founding Director of George Mason's online graduate certificate in Spanish Heritage Language Education, which launched in 2021, and she organizes the Department of Modern and Classical Languages' online SHLE lecture series
+Leeman's publications (listed below) have examined the interplay of ideologies of language, race and nation in the US, the racialization of Spanish and Latinxs, census questions on language and ethnoracial identity, multilingual language policy, linguistic landscape, heritage language education, and critical pedagogical approaches to teaching Spanish.
+She received a 2024-25 Fulbright Senior Scholar award to conduct research and teach at the University of Murcia in Spain.

-Leeman has served on the Executive Committee of the American Association of Applied Linguistics; the Advisory Committee of the Observatorio de la lengua española y las culturas hispánicas en los Estados Unidos, Instituto Cervantes at Harvard University; and the Executive Committee of Language & Society Division of the Modern Language Association, as well as the editorial boards of the journals Language PolicyLinguistic Landscape, Language Teaching & Technology, Spanish as a Heritage Language, and Spanish in Context.
+Leeman has served on the Executive Committee of the American Association of Applied Linguistics; the Advisory Committee of the Observatorio de la lengua española y las culturas hispánicas en los Estados Unidos, Instituto Cervantes at Harvard University; and the Executive Committee of Language & Society Division of the Modern Language Association.
+She has served on the editorial boards of the journals Language Policy, Linguistic Landscape, Language Teaching & Technology, Nuevos Horizontes, Spanish as a Heritage Language, and Spanish in Context.

 Selected Publications